Asus ZenFone Max Pro M2 India Launch Date Confirmed, Specifications Leaked

-Asus ZenFone Max Pro M2 India launch details have officially been confirmed by Asus India.
+ZenFone Max Pro M2 and Max M2 specifications and press renders were spotted in the wild even as Asus India confirmed the launch date of the ZenFone Max Pro M2.
 The successor to the ZenFone Max Pro M1, which proved to be a surprise hit for Asus, will be unveiled in India on December, the company announced via a tweet on Friday.
 Just like its predecessor, the ZenFone Max Pro M2 will be exclusive to Flipkart, the company has also confirmed.
-Apart from the official announcements, press renders and specifications of the ZenFone Max Pro M2 have leaked on the Internet.

 Asus ZenFone Max Pro M2 release date